Queen Mary 2: Design and construction

+The final stages of construction were marred by a fatal accident on 15 November 2003, when a gangway collapsed under a group of shipyard workers and their relatives who had been invited to visit the vessel.
+In total, 16 people were killed and another 32 people injured after a 15 m fall into the drydock.

 Construction was completed on schedule.
 On 22 December 2003, Queen Mary 2 left Saint-Nazaire and arrived in Southampton, England, on 26 December 2003.
 On 8 January 2004, the liner was officially named by Queen Elizabeth II.Davidson, Carla.
 "Long Live the Queens",American Heritage, August/September 2005.